aaronjoseph/DataScienceNotes/Gradient Descent.md

 Is a generic optimization algorithm capable of finding optimal solutions to a wide range of problems.
 The general or undelying principle here is that Gradient descent tweaks parameters iteratively in order to minimize a cost function.

+Gradient descent is generally used to find the

 Once the gradient is zero, the local or global optima is reached.

 `Learning Rate` - Determines the size of the jump of the learning algorithm